MerginMaps/docs/src/misc/write-docs/index.md

 ### Emoji

-You can use any of supported [emoji](https://github.com/markdown-it/markdown-it-emoji/blob/master/lib/data/full.json) by markdown-it project.
+You can use any of supported <GitHubRepo id="markdown-it/markdown-it-emoji/blob/master/lib/data/full.json" desc="supported emoji" /> by markdown-it project.

 :tada: :grinning: :rofl: :scream: :heart: :pray: